 To date Seagar has appeared in two feature films: a small role in Ian Mune's 1997 teen romance The Whole of the Moon, and 1999 hit Scarfies.
 The latter film saw her playing Nicole, a well-meaning student who moves into a rundown Dunedin flat with four others.
 There she falls for the smoothtalking Alex (Taika Cohen), and discovers that crime and capitalism can have unwanted consequences.

 "Nicole's politically correct, but she's also quite naive," said Seagar of the character.
 "It's her first time away from home and I think the peer pressure divides her.
 She's just trying to do the right thing."

-Scarfies proved a big hit, jumping into the top ten box office list on its home soil.
-Critics were similarly enthusiastic.
+Scarfies proved a big hit, jumping into the top 10 on its home soil.
+Critics were also enthusiastic.
 NZ Herald reviewer Russell Baillie praised the "infectious energy coming from the young ensemble", and called Scarfies "easily the most outlandishly entertaining New Zealand film for years".
-Listener writer Philip Matthews was excited by the film's youthful energy: "...A feature debut for nearly everyone involved, it feels like a new generation, the convergence of fresh talent".
+Listener writer Philip Matthews was excited by the film's youthful energy: "...a feature debut for nearly everyone involved, it feels like a new generation, the convergence of fresh talent".

-In 2002 she had a small role in American tele-movie Atomic Twister, a disaster tale of tornadoes and nuclear power stations which was partly shot in New Zealand.
+In 2002 she had a small role in American TV movie Atomic Twister, a disaster tale of tornadoes and nuclear power stations which was partly shot in New Zealand.